| || |

 Here are some free alternatives to Adobe Photoshop, Illustrator and InDesign.
 They are mature and available for Windows, Mac OS and Linux.

 There are two main types of graphics applications - bit-map and vector.
 Bit-map or raster grapahics use an array of pixels (picture elements).
 All digital cameras are bit-map devices.
 If enlarged to extremes you get aliasing or jagged lines, sometimes called jaggies.

 Vector software uses geometrical primitives such as points, lines, curves, and shapes to represent images.
 Since vector does not suffer from jaggies.
 These images are often drawn with a mouse or on a graphics tablet.

 Gimp is the classic open source bit-map application.
 It's very powerful and very complex.
 Download at www.gimp.org.
-You might take a look at Gimp Shop, below.
+Use the Single Windows Mode of Gimp 2.8 and it's easier to use.
+I don't use it, but you might take a look at Gimp Shop, below.

 Gimp Shop is a Gimp hack that makes Gimp easier to use and much more like Photoshop.
 It's pretty cool. www.gimpshop.com.

 Paint.Net is another easier to use bit-map editor.
 Highly rated. www.getpaint.net.
 Available for Windows only.